pypa/build/docs/reference/cli.rst

  Build Report
 **************

-``--report`` writes a JSON description of the built artifacts after a successful build.
+``--report PATH`` writes a JSON description of the built artifacts to ``PATH`` after a successful build.
 The artifact names are dynamic (they encode version, Python, ABI and platform tags), so this gives scripts and CI a stable way to refer to the produced files instead of globbing ``dist/``.
-With no argument the report lands next to the distributions as ``build-report.json`` in the output directory; pass ``--report PATH`` to choose a different location.
 Build writes the report to a file it controls, not to standard output, because the build backend may write to ``stdout``/``stderr`` too.
-The report is JSON.

 .. code-block:: console

-    $ python -m build --report
+    $ python -m build --report build-report.json
-    $ twine upload $(jq -r '.artifacts[].path' dist/build-report.json)
+    $ twine upload $(jq -r '.artifacts[].path' build-report.json)

 .. note::

-    The default name is fixed, so concurrent builds that share an output directory overwrite each other's ``build-report.json``.
-The write is atomic (readers never see a partial file), but the surviving report describes whichever build finished last.
-Give each concurrent build its own ``--report PATH`` or its own ``--outdir`` to keep the reports separate — sharing an output directory also clobbers the distributions themselves, so a per-build ``--outdir`` is the safer pattern regardless.
+    Keep the report out of the output directory: tools commonly upload ``dist/*`` wholesale (``twine upload dist/*``), and a stray non-distribution file there can break that.
+The write is atomic, so a reader never sees a partial file;
+    builds running in parallel still need a distinct ``PATH`` each to avoid overwriting one another's report.

 The schema is: